Postcard vs. Letter vs. Brochure: Choosing the Best Direct Mail Format for Real Estate Agents

 |---|---|---|---|

-Cost per piece will differ by tier, but you can still set target ranges.
-Track attributed response rate by giving each format its own code or link and watching which list raises hands most often.
-Then track response quality by counting genuine listing conversations, referrals, and warm introductions instead of raw scans.
+Track attributed response by giving each format its own code, link, QR path, or phone extension.
+Then track response quality by counting genuine listing conversations, referrals, warm introductions, and appointment requests instead of raw scans alone.

 Compliance and ethics matter in print.
-Use fair housing friendly images, avoid language that suggests preference for any protected group, and keep claims grounded in your real track record.
-Make sure every mailer includes clear disclosures, brokerage identification, and a way for people to reach you directly.
+Use fair housing-friendly images, avoid language that suggests preference for any protected group, and keep claims grounded in your actual track record.
+Make sure every mailer includes clear brokerage identification and a way for people to reach you directly.

 FAQ